You are here

 11.3.7 Status of imprisonment on remand

-The charges giving rise to the imprisonment on remand must be related to the offences for which the person is convicted.
-While it is not necessary for convictions to be recorded in respect of all of the charges, at least one charge must result in a conviction.
+The conviction must be in respect of the same offence for which the person was held on remand.
+While it is not necessary for convictions to be recorded in respect of all charges, at least one charge must result in a conviction.

 11.3.8 Status of detention in a psychiatric institution